 Acceptable keyboard for the office.
 It offers a decent typing experience with a short travel distance and low actuation force, and there's enough space between keys to help reduce typos.
 Unfortunately, the ergonomics are mediocre so it's probably not the best choice for all-day typing.
 However, you can connect it to your Windows or macOS computer via Bluetooth and most keys will work on those operating systems.

 Mediocre for programming.
 The Brydge 10.2 offers a decent typing quality, but the lack of macro programmable keys and a dedicated software might disappoint some programmers.
 However, it has white backlighting if you're going to use it in a dark environment.

 Update 08/19/2020: We made an error with our original measurements and the width and depth measurements were flipped.
 The review has been updated.

 The Brydge 10.2 is a compact keyboard that's a bit heavier than some other mobile keyboards we've tested so far.
 It's the same size as a seventh-generation iPad, so it's still easy to carry around.
 If you're looking for a keyboard that comes with a case for your iPad, check out the Fintie Soft TPU Keyboard Case for iPad 7th Gen or the Logitech Slim Folio Pro.

 Impressive build quality.
 The entire keyboard is made out of aluminum, so it feels solid.
-The hinges are metal and there's rubber on the inside to avoid scratching with whatever you put it in.
-Overall, the Brydge 10.2 looks like a keyboard on a MacBook Air, without the mouse pad.
+The hinges are metal and there's rubber on the inside to avoid it scratching with whatever you put it in.
+Overall, the Brydge 10.2 looks like a keyboard on a MacBook Air, without the trackpad.

 Unremarkable ergonomics.
 There aren't any incline settings, but if you don't have a tablet attached, you can adjust the hinges to change the incline of the keyboard.